AvrahamRaviv/FVOD_2025/README.md

 - The main entry point is [`abcrown/FVOD/verify_fc.py`](abcrown/FVOD/verify_fc.py), which demonstrates minimal example usage.
 You can customize arguments as needed.

 ## 📦 Requirements and Installation

+The artifact was tested on a Mac with an Apple M3 chip (8-core CPU, 8-core GPU), 16GB RAM, running macOS 15.4.1 (24E263).

 This artifact builds upon the [alpha-beta-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) framework.
 Our repository is based on the April 2024 release of alpha-beta-CROWN (commit `1a3533a`).